ybrodsky/bootstrap-color-buttons/README.md

-# bootstrap-color-buttons
+# Bootstrap color Buttons
-Set of color buttons for bootstrap
+Set of colored buttons with 9 themes and more than 370 colors.